bryantxy/academic-kickstart/content/authors/manas/_index.md

 # Username (this should match the folder name)
 authors:
-- admin
+- manas

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: MS student
+role: MS CS student

 # Organizations/Affiliations
 organizations: